In Pursuit of Peace: Plot

 The series is set in Singapore and Malaya during World War II and depicts daily life before and during the Japanese occupation of Singapore from the perspectives of two Chinese families.

-The Huang family run an inn in Singapore.
+The Huangs run an inn in Singapore.
 Huang Yitang married Li Huaniang, a Nyonya woman, and has two sons (Changfeng and Changman) and a daughter (Yinxiang) with her.
-The Huangs also adopted an orphaned boy, Changqing, and arranged for him to marry Yinxiang when they are grown up.
-Things get complicated as both Yinxiang and Changqing have their own love interests: Yinxiang is enamoured with Dahai, an anti-Japanese activist, while Changqing loves his cousin, Yang Xiaomei.
+The Huangs also adopted an orphaned boy, Changqing, and arranged for him to marry Yinxiang when they have grown up.
+Their relationships get more complicated as both Yinxiang and Changqing have their own love interests: Yinxiang is enamoured with Dahai, an anti-Japanese activist, while Changqing loves his cousin, Yang Xiaomei.
 Unknown to everyone, Chen Yong, an employee at the inn, has a crush on Yinxiang.

-The Huangs' neighbours, the Lin family, own a provision shop.
+The Huangs' neighbours, the Lins, own a provision shop.
 Lin Songde, a widower, lives with his son (Lin Fan) and two daughters (Lin Yun and Lin Shan).
 The two families have arranged a marriage between Changfeng and Lin Yun when they were still young.
 Later, when the grown-up Changfeng and Lin Yun meet each other, they fall in love without knowing that they are already engaged.
 Lin Fan starts a romance with Ah-gui after saving her and her brother from a paedophilic businessman.
 Lin Shan is in a relationship with Warren, a British soldier, who abandons her later.